Previous dayFebruary 10, 2026Next day

 9.2 km3--✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.8 earthquake 13 km W of Stanton, Texas at 21:36 UTC on February 10, 2026.
+Reports of a magnitude 2.8 earthquake 13 km W of Stanton, Texas came in on February 10, 2026 at 21:36 UTC.
 A small number of nearby observers (3) submitted felt reports to the USGS.
-At a depth of 9.2 km, the event was shallow crustal.
+This was a shallow crustal earthquake, focused at 9.2 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 32.107°, -101.928°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 32.107°N, -101.928°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10